SherryLiu3670/MLops_2025_group8/reports/README.md

 > *pipeline*
 >
 > Answer:
+We used DVC to store our dataset(about 2 GB) on google cloud storage.
+After the user download our project from github, they can use dvc pull to download the processed data to their local computer.
+If our dataset is updated, we also push the newest version to cloud storage to make sure the data is always up-to-date.

 We used DVC to version control our dataset.
 Initially we pushed dataset partially to be able to test.
 The latest push consists of full dataset.
 It was useful to used DVC in the context, that we do not need to download raw data and apply preprocessing to it.
 Now, we can just download dataset using dvc pull.